coughingmouse/Korean-Romanization/README.md

 * Why not ⟨k⟩ for ⟨ㄱ⟩, ⟨kh⟩ for ⟨ㅋ⟩, and ⟨g⟩ for ⟨ㄲ⟩, like Thai?
 It would also be more intuitive for Chinese users. (also applies for t/th/d, p/ph/b)

 It will be, but it will be less intuitive for Korean users.
-As I've mentioned above, it feels slightly more intuitive to use ⟨g⟩ for ⟨ㄱ⟩, since ⟨ㄱ⟩ is more often pronounced as /g/.
-What's the point, if users don't understand?
+As mentioned above, it feels slightly more intuitive to use ⟨g⟩ for ⟨ㄱ⟩, since ⟨ㄱ⟩ is more often pronounced as /g/.
+There not being a way to intuitively and coherently map ⟨ㅅ⟩ /sʰ/ and ⟨ㅆ⟩ /s/ is also a factor.

 * Why ⟨c⟩, not ⟨ch⟩?